1) Buying all the wrong things

 Datuk Othman Aziz, the Deputy Finance Minister, was quoted as saying, “It boils down to attitude as most are unable to differentiate between their needs and wants.
 Low financial management literacy and poor saving attitude were the reasons why most Malaysians lacked sufficient savings.”

 Not putting aside liquid cash for a rainy day and relying solely on your credit cards will ultimately land you deep in debt, or dipping into your long-term savings account, which should not be touched at all.

 What’s the solution: Make sure you create an emergency fund that’s easily accessible as soon as possible.
 The general rule of thumb is what the news report states: to have enough savings to last at least six months, preferably deposited in a high-yield savings account which may allow you to earn a higher-than-average interest.

 Also, buy a few good insurance plans that you know you would need like health, automobile and disability.
 These may really save the day should you ever find a hefty bill suddenly hoisted upon you.

 4) Not establishing a good credit rating

 Never postpone paying off your debt or bills; you’d be hurting your credit health more than you think.
-This is based on a three-digit credit scoring system ranging from 300 (very bad) to 850 (very good).
-You should keep your score above 650, which makes you generally more trustworthy and deserving of better rates, if you apply for any loans in the future.
+This is based on a three-digit credit scoring system by CTOS Malaysia, ranging from 300 (very bad) to 850 (very good).
+You should keep your score above 697, which makes you generally more trustworthy and deserving of better rates, if you apply for any loans in the future.